• Personal Loans

 ³Minimum and Maximum Repayment Terms: Repayment terms range from 1 year to 5 years.

 ⁴Fees: Where Lending People is the creditor, we charge a $174 establishment fee.
-For a limited time, until 31st March 2024, this establishment fee is waived.
 Lending People does not charge a monthly fee or early repayment fee.
-Where another provider is the creditor, provider-specific establishment fees, monthly fees, and early repayment fees may apply.
+A default fee of up to $95 may be charged at 31 days and at 61 days in arrears.
+Where another provider is the creditor, provider-specific establishment fees, monthly fees, early repayment fees and default fees may apply.

 ⁵Terms and Conditions: Our services are provided in accordance with our Application Terms & Conditions.
+A copy of our contract (Provided by MTF Finance) can be found here.

 Representative Example of the Total Cost of a Loan: If you borrow $10,000 over a repayment term of 36 months at an AIR of 14.95% p.a., your total repayments will be $12,631.60 (made up of $10,000 principal, a $174 establishment fee, and interest charges of $2,457.60).
 This example is based on amortised scheduled weekly repayments with a fixed interest rate for the term of the loan.